 YouTube may be the most popular website on the Internet for sharing and streaming videos, but it does have quite a few comparable competitors, each with their own unique features to offer you.
 Netflix.com is a popular one, which allows you to watch full movies and TV show episodes – which you won't often find on YouTube – when you want, as often as you want, all for a low monthly fee.
 Dailymotion.com is another big competitor; one of its big selling points is that it allows for longer videos than those on YouTube, which are usually capped at 15 minutes.

 There’s also Vimeo.com, which is very similar to YouTube, but contains mostly short videos from independent filmmakers (though it has some professional content, too).
 Maker.tv features some of the best serial shows from amateur filmmakers, which you can watch for free.
 And if you live in the U.S.A., Hulu.com lets you watch professionally-produced TV shows and series, including some exclusive ones, as often as you want for a small monthly fee.

-If you want to learn more about these competitors, along with 5 other websites and apps like YouTube, be sure to check out our article on the best YouTube alternatives.
+If you want to learn more about these competitors, along with 5 other websites and apps like YouTube, be sure to check out this article.

 That’s our introduction to YouTube!
 In the rest of our course on YouTube, we’ve got everything you need to become a YouTube pro today.
-Check out our other step-by-step tutorials on how to create a YouTube account, how to make a YouTube channel, and how to upload YouTube videos.
+Check out our other step-by-step tutorials on how to create an account, how to make a channel, and how to upload videos.
 For now, if you think YouTube might be a great website to check out, read our next article on how to stay safe while using YouTube.